Tensor product: Dimension

-If V and W are vectors spaces of finite dimension, then $V\otimes W$ is finite-dimensional, and its dimension is the product of the dimensions of V and W.
+If V and W are vector spaces of finite dimension, then $V\otimes W$ is finite-dimensional, and its dimension is the product of the dimensions of V and W.

 This results from the fact that a basis of $V\otimes W$ is formed by taking all tensor products of a basis element of V and a basis element of W.